Full list of all UK schools closed today due to snow and ice

 A number of flights have been cancelled, while some train lines are also affected.

-The amber warnings cover much of the Highlands and Aberdeenshire areas, Orkney, Shetland, and Outer Hebridean Islands, from Sunday evening until 10am on Monday – with the potential for up to 30cm of snow.
+The amber warnings cover much of the Highlands and Aberdeenshire areas, Orkney, Shetland, and the Outer Hebridean Islands, from Sunday evening until 10am on Monday, with the potential for up to 30cm of snow.
 Social media users were already reporting 14cm-deep snow in parts of Aberdeenshire on Sunday morning.

 The alerts warn of an increased likelihood of impacts from severe weather, including the possibility of travel delays, road and rail closures, power cuts and the potential risk to life and property.